 It wasn't just volunteer work at the beach either.
 The Pilots also got the chance to do a surf clinic, riding the waves.
 The team was split up into groups to see who had the best stuff on the water (consensus among those interviewed was that goalkeeper Sophia Hills had the best skills, with assistant coach Ken Krolicki also performing admirably).

 From volunteer service to architecture admiration to catching waves, there certainly wasn't a lack of things to do in Portugal.
-But in-between all the fun, the Pilots still had soccer to play.
+But in-between all the exploring, the Pilots had soccer to play, experiencing a different culture around the sport they love to play.

 Even though the focus wasn't fully on soccer, there was plenty of it on the docket.
 Most notably, the team got to visit one of the most storied franchises in the country, SL Benfica in Lisbon.
-Portland trained with the best club in Portugal's women's league and played against both their academy team and senior team.
+Portland trained with the academy staff of the best club in Portugal's women's league.

 Since the women's team's inception in 2017 and their first season in the 2018-19 season, Benfica has been one of the best teams in the country, earning promotion to the first division in 2019-20 and officially winning the league title every year since the 2020-21 season.
 They've played in the UEFA Champions League each of the last six seasons, advancing as far as the quarterfinals in 2023-24.

-Portland found out quickly what it means to really train with a top-flight European team.
-The Pilots arrived and did some light stretching before what they thought would be a dynamic warmup.
-Instead, they stretched and immediately jumped into high-intensity one-on-one drills, specific scoring drills and
+Portland found out quickly what it means to really train with a top-flight European staff.
+The Pilots arrived at the field and did some light stretching prior to a typical dynamic warmup.
+Instead, they stretched and immediately jumped into high-intensity 1-v-1 drills, specific scoring drills and

 lots of running.
 It was constant movement the entirety of the session.

 After the training came the matches.
-The Pilots played an academy team for Benfica before taking on the senior team.
-Against the academy squad, the Pilots played well, putting together plenty of moments of good soccer on their way to a win.
+The Pilots played the academy squad for Valaderas Gaia, another top club in Portugal.
+Against them, the Pilots played well, putting together high-quality attacking moments on their way to a victory.

-The match against the senior team was a different story, as both the staff and the players saw what it's really like to go against a top-flight team.
-There's a level of technical play and calm that Benfica exuded that made it difficult to fluster them.
+Portland also played the senior team of SCU Torreense, and both the staff and the players saw what it's really like to go against a top-flight team.
+There's a level of technical play and calm that Torreense exuded that made it difficult to fluster them.
 Nothing threw them off; they move the ball quickly and efficiently and they never panic regardless of how you play them.

-"I mean, stereotypically, in the college level of the women's game, if you high pressure somebody, they're going to cough the ball up.
+"In the college level of the women's game, if you high pressure somebody, they're going to cough the ball up.
 We tried at times high pressure and they would just play through us," Zabala said.
-"It was great to see the girls being like 'Oh my God, they just broke us down so easily.'"

 Even as the results in that second contest didn't go as planned, it was an invaluable learning experience.
 It was a once-in-a-lifetime opportunity to test themselves against some of the best competition they'll face as a team.
 And after testing themselves against the best, they got to watch some of the best, as the Portuguese National Team took on Finland for a FIFA World Cup qualifying match.